-Alaska HB193 establishes a paid parental leave program for eligible employees, including self-employed individuals, to take up to 26 weeks of leave.
+Alaska HB193 establishes a paid parental leave program for eligible employees.

 Included in complete analysis